 - Add the softened butter chopped into pieces and softened coconut oil (room temperature).

-- When done, keep refrigerated.
+- When done, keep refrigerated for up to a week or freeze for up to 3 months.
 Coconut oil and butter get very soft at room temperature.
 Enjoy!

 Do you like this recipe?
 Share it with your friends!